-Introducing Poetry In Place, a workshop series engaging and archiving our relationship with the Trinity River.
+Poetry In Place, started in 2025, is an ongoing workshop series engaging and archiving our relationship with the Trinity River.

 What is Poetry In Place?

-Poetry In Place is a new project documenting the relationship of residents of Dallas with the Trinity River, one of the main geographical features motiving the placement of the city when it was founded.
-In monthly workshops, attendees will learn about the river from a guest contributor, and then explore and record their experience based on prompts by Teaching Artists Lisa Huffaker and Joe Milazzo.
+Poetry In Place is a project documenting the relationship of residents of Dallas with the Trinity River, one of the main geographical features motiving the placement of the city when it was founded.
+In monthly workshops, attendees will explore the river and record their experience based on prompts by Teaching Artists Lisa Huffaker and Joe Milazzo, with additional insight provided by a guest contributor.
 Material created during the workshops will be archived and available on The Garret's website for the general public to read and discover.
 In September, an anthology of selected contributions will be published.

 Who can participate in Poetry In Place?